Unit of measurement: Definition

+Numerous physical quantity examples, such as length, time, or mass, appear in the List of physical quantities which also serves as a list of units of measurement.

 Systems of units

 The use of a single unit of measurement for some quantity has obvious drawbacks.
 For example, it is impractical to use the same unit for the distance between two cities and the length of a needle.
 Thus, historically they would develop independently.
 One way to make large numbers or small fractions easier to read, is to use unit prefixes.

 At some point in time though, the need to relate the two units might arise, and consequently the need to choose one unit as defining the other or vice versa.
 For example, an inch could be defined in terms of a barleycorn.
 A system of measurement is a collection of units of measurement and rules relating them to each other.

 As science progressed, a need arose to relate the measurement systems of different quantities, like length and weight and volume.
 The effort of attempting to relate different traditional systems between each other exposed many inconsistencies, and brought about the development of new units and systems.

 Systems of units vary from country to country.
 Some of the different systems include the centimetre–gram–second, foot–pound–second, metre–kilogram–second systems, and the International System of Units, SI.
 Among the different systems of units used in the world, the most widely used and internationally accepted one is SI.
 The base SI units are the second, metre, kilogram, ampere, kelvin, mole and candela; all other SI units are derived from these base units.

 Systems of measurement in modern use include the metric system, the imperial system, and United States customary units.